 In other words, think about what’s most likely to suck people into your world, bring it front and centre, and provide a clear way (and ‘call to action’) to encourage visitors to explore further.

 3. Keep text concise

 To get more people engaging with your content, you need to make it as easy to read as possible.
 That may mean cutting out long words and using shorter, simpler ones (especially if there’s a large part of your audience whose first language isn’t English).
 And it may also mean writing fewer words overall.

 Unless yours is a site specifically dedicated to long-form articles (like this one), your visitors probably won’t be wanting to spend a lot of time reading.
 So when it comes to your About Me page, your blog posts and any other descriptive text on your site, keep it short, sweet and to the point.

 That might sound counterintuitive.
-Surely, you might think, people will stay longer if there is more text to read.
-But however amazing you think your words are, the bitter truth is that the more text there is, the less likely anyone will start reading it at all.
+Surely, you might think people will stay longer if there is more text to read.
+But however fantastic you think your words are, the bitter truth is that the more text there is, the less likely anyone will start reading it at all.

 Of course, there’s no rule of thumb on this, and the specific purpose of your site, and needs of your audience, may demand a lot of words.
 If that’s the case, it’s still worth considering ways to break your writing up into manageable chunks, rather than just a long stream of intimidating looking, flowing text.

 Who likes admin?
 Nobody likes admin.
 So why are you making your website visitors fill in a form?
 There’s nothing more calculated than to drive people away.